debug_traceBlockByHash - BNB Smart Chain

-This method retrieves detailed execution traces of all transactions in a specific block on the Binance Smart Chain, aiding in debugging and analysis.
+The RPC method provides detailed execution traces of all transactions within a specific block on the BNB Smart Chain, aiding in debugging and analysis.

 Supported Networks